Easy rhubarb cake

 Preheat the oven to 180C/160C Fan/Gas 4.
 Grease a 23cm/9in springform cake tin with butter and line the base with baking paper.

-Put the butter, sugar, eggs, vanilla or almond extract, almonds, flour, baking powder and milk in a food mixer or food processor.
+Put the butter, sugar, eggs, vanilla or almond extract, almonds, flour and baking powder in a food mixer or food processor.
 Beat until smooth and thick.

 Bake for 1 hour 15 minutes, or until a skewer inserted into the centre of the cake comes out clean.
 Cover with foil if the cake starts to overbrown before it is cooked in the centre.

 Leave the butter to soften at room temperature for at least 30 minutes before using, or soften in a microwave but don’t allow to melt.